ArtifactDB/artifactdb-cli/books/adbcli/tutorial/upload.md

 Proceed? [y/n] (n):
 ```

+Note if you proceed further, you will get an error, mentioning "Unable to obtain STS credentials, not supported".
+This
+demo instance doesn't support STS credentials at this moment...

 By default, as revealed by the `--verbose` option, permissions default to "private": read access limited to a list
 of explicit viewers, read/write access to owners, one of the owners being the person uploading the files.
 Several
 options can be used to adjust the permissions at upload time, such as `--owners`, `--viewers`, `--read-access`,
-`--write-access`, and `--permissions-json (which allows to fully declare a permissions profile).
+`--write-access`, and `--permissions-json` (which allows to fully declare a permissions profile).
 For instance, if we
 want to add "anotherperson" as an owner, and make the project public, we can specify:

 ```